NEW VERSION NOW AVAILABLE (December 2018), 10 years after original release.

 This is a book covering all of the 1970 – 1973 Motoring News rally Championship.

-It replaces the original Memory Lanes, first issued in 2008. and contains over 440 pages encompassing over 175 photographs as well as roadbooks and additional special features.
-Nearly every rally report has a copy of the cover of either the entry form, regs., supplementary regs. or results documents.
-The special features include appendices covering Pace Notes, the mysterious “Ecurie Cod Fillet” and the Withers of Winsford company, a stalwart supporter of rallying in the period covered by the book.
+Initially the book replaced the original Memory Lanes, first issued in 2008, and contained over 440 pages encompassing over 175 photographs as well as roadbooks and additional special features.
+Nearly every rally report then had a copy of the cover of either the entry form, regs., supplementary regs. or results documents.
+The special features included appendices covering Pace Notes, the mysterious “Ecurie Cod Fillet” and the Withers of Winsford company, a stalwart supporter of rallying in the period covered by the book.

-In addition Memory Lanes …revisited includes lists covering each of the 57 rallies involved detailing either entries, starters or results.
-The majority of these include (by popular request!) the registration numbers of the entered cars wherever possible.
+Memory Lanes …revisited includes lists covering each of the 57 rallies involved detailing either entries, starters or results.
+The majority of these include (by popular request!)the registration numbers of the entered cars wherever possible.

-Memory Lanes ….revisited was itself “revisited” in November 2015 and the current edition includes any corrections, additions and deletions that the author has been made aware of since its original release.
+Memory Lanes ….revisited was itself “revisited” in November 2015 and that edition included any corrections, additions and deletions that the author had been made aware of since its original release.

 Memory Lanes …revisited (in proof form) was subjected to reviews by the Motoring Press back in 2011 and here are a few of those: